How to Secure Android & iOS Apps with Pin to Host

 Threat-Events™ OFF > In-App Defense

-If the Threat-Events™ setting is cleared (not selected).
-Appdome will detect and defend the user and app by enforcing Use Pin to Host.
+If the Threat-Events™ setting is not selected.
+Appdome will detect and defend the user and app by enforcing Pin to Host.

 -